chesstor/D-Piper/README.md

 `

 or
 * **Option 2**.
 From an [*yml file*](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) using the *DPiper.yml* file included in the repository.
 This option will create an environment with all the packages and its versions included in the file.
 The first line of the *yml* file sets the new environment's name.
 Be free to change it for other env name.
-Simply run the following on the Anaconda Prompt.:
+Simply run the following line on the Anaconda Prompt from within the folder that holds the *yml* file:

     `conda env create -f dpiper.yml`

 ## Dependecies:
 The program relies on Python standard libraries.
-The library ´jenkspy` is used when choosing Jenk's division method.
+The library `jenkspy` is used when choosing Jenk's division method.

 _ `Numpy 1.17.4`